sergioarmgpl/SmartFarmsArduinoDayGT2023/README.md

-# SmartFarmsOpenInfraDaysMX2022
+# SmartFarmsArduinoDay
-Smart Farms with K3s and ESP32
+Smart Farms with K3s, ESP32 and LoRa